jppraveen39/big-query-cloudrun-service/README.md

 ## Conclusion
 This project provides a simple REST API to manage BigQuery tables and is deployed on **Cloud Run** for scalability and ease of use.

-Feel free to contribute and improve this repository!